 “Just the fog,” Ezra said, though his hand tightened on his walking stick.

-Then, with a suddenness that made Timothy scream, it turned toward them, its face a blur of pale flesh and glowing eyes.
-It vanished into the mist, leaving only a faint laugh—Simon’s laugh, but hollow, like wind through a skull.
+Suddenly, the figure turned toward them, making Timothy scream.
+Its face was a blur of pale skin and glowing eyes.
+It disappeared into the fog, leaving behind a faint laugh—Simon’s laugh, but empty and cold, like wind blowing through bones.

 The men bolted to the sheriff’s office, their faces drained of color.
 Amos, roused from sleep, rallied his men and headed to the cemetery, lanterns barely piercing the fog.
 Thomas, alerted by the commotion, joined them, his heart thudding like a drum.